When to self-isolate and what to do

 Returning from overseas

-Get the latest government guidelines when returning to England from either a red, amber or green list country:
+Get the latest government guidelines when returning to England from abroad:

 Further information on what to expect when quarantining can be found at GOV.UK.